Meet our Staff

 Program and Post-Award Administrator

-Maricelle Garcia administers Large Grants and Racial Equity Grants from pre-application inquiries to selection panel meetings and selection of grantees.
+Maricelle Garcia administers Research-Practice Partnership Grants, Large Grants, and Racial Equity Grants from pre-application inquiries to selection panel meetings and selection of grantees.
 Maricelle also manages post-award support for all grant programs.
 She received a Bachelor of Science in Business Administration from DePaul University.

 Kellyn Gawel